-“Rapidly diminishing returns from the covid normalization, high inflation, cost-push pressures, tight domestic and external financial conditions, moderating external demand, policy and regulatory uncertainty in key sectors (e.g., oil & gas and electricity), and soft business confidence are likely to weigh on the broad economy in 1H 2023.”
+“The economy showed significant resilience during 1H2023 but diminishing returns from covid normalization, cost-push pressures, tight domestic and external financial conditions, moderating external demand, policy and regulatory uncertainty in key sectors (e.g., oil & gas, electricity, mining), and soft business confidence are likely to weigh on the broad economy in the quarters ahead.”